Laura Numeroff: Other works

-An avid animal lover, Laura had always wanted to write a book about service dogs.In 2016, Numeroff and co-creator Sean Hanrahan released Raising a Hero, illustrated by Lynn Munsinger.
-The children's book about a young boy raising a puppy to become a service dog in order to help children with disabilities.
-Proceeds from Raising a Hero supports Canine Companions, a non-profit devoted to training service dogs for people with disabilities.
+An animal lover, Numeroff had always wanted to write a book about service dogs.
+In 2016, Numeroff and co-creator Sean Hanrahan released Raising a Hero, illustrated by Lynn Munsinger.
+The book is about a young boy raising a puppy to become a service dog in order to help children with disabilities.
+Proceeds from Raising a Hero supported Canine Companions, a non-profit devoted to training service dogs for people with disabilities.

-Laura Numeroff's Ten Step Guide to Living with Your Monster, illustrated by Nate Evans, was published in April 2002 for children ages 4 – 8.
-Instead of being afraid of them this story instructs readers how to make a monster a good pet.
-This guide outlines Numeroff's ten basic steps to buying, naming, and dealing with your pet monster.
-There are things you should know like choosing a monster that can tie its shoes, how to take your monster to the vet, not to choose a monster who tries to eat your shirt, and that "Fluffy" is not a good name for a monster.
-With each step is a bright, colorful illustration to help you choose your own pet monster.
+Laura Numeroff's Ten Step Guide to Living with Your Monster, illustrated by Nate Evans, was published in April 2002 and was intended for children aged 4 to 8.
+The book explains to readers how to make a monster a good pet, rather than being afraid of monsters.
+A portion of the profits from the book were donated to The Michael J. Fox Foundation for Parkinson's Research.

-A portion of the profits from Laura Numeroff's Ten Step Guide to Living with Your Monster were donated to The Michael J. Fox Foundation for Parkinson's Research.
+Awards and recognition

-Awards
+Numeroff has won numerous awards as author of the If You Give... series, including:

-Laura Bush invited Numeroff and Bond to the White House to be honored for the If You Give... series at the "Laura Bush Celebrates American Authors" event.
-She has won numerous awards as author of the If You Give...
-Series including:
+Laura Bush invited Numeroff and Bond to the White House to be honored at the Presidential Inauguration "NEA Teacher’s Picks Books to Read Across America" in 1999 plus for the If You Give... series at the "Laura Bush Celebrates American Authors" in 2001.